10 Best Computational Biology Platforms 2024

 Computational biology is a fast and increasingly growing field, as are its challenges.
 Storing, organizing, and analyzing large amounts of data need to be accompanied by the right platforms and tools to support it.

 Some of the top fields of biology that are generating high amounts of data include genomics, proteomics, metabolomics, and transcriptomics.
-While some teams prefer to build their own analytics infrastructure, it is worth taking a look at the landscape of existing platforms as well.
+While some teams prefer to build their own analytics infrastructure, it is also worth looking at the landscape of existing platforms.

 1. Saturn Cloud